-Stanislav Petrov: The Man Who Averted World War 3?
+Stanislav Petrov: The Man Who Saved Us From World War 3

 Have you ever heard of Stanislav Petrov?
 No?
 The 70-year-old pensioner who lives in a country house in Fryazino northeast of Moscow?
 No?
 The man who may have single-handedly averted a thermonuclear holocaust and certainly helped avert one, saving tens or hundreds of millions of lives?
 Still no?
 You are not alone.